 Each semester students should plan to consult with either IS PhD Program Associate Director (Dr. Oksana Zavalina) who acts as advisor to all new students taking coursework, or -- in cases when students already picked their dissertation advisor faculty member -- with their dissertation advisor.
 During this meeting we will decide what courses you want and need to take according to the general areas of emphasis or specilized concentration you have chosen, as well as for Core, Research Methods, and Electives, and update your degree plan.

-Advising sessions can be on-campus appointments, by telephone or Skype.
+Advising sessions can be on-campus appointments, by telephone or GoToMeeting.
 Students should either email Dr. Zavalina or call at 940-565-3776 to schedule the appointment.

 Planning Your Coursework